Meghan McCain Shows Off Red Power Suit In Sassy New Photo

 Participating in the yearly panel discussion is very important to Meghan and the McCain family.

-Time Magazine reported in an essay penned by Bill Browder that together with Democratic Senator Benjamin Cardin from Maryland, Meghan’s father, the late Arizona Senator John McCain introduced the Magnitsky Act.
+Time Magazine reported in an essay penned by Bill Browder that, together with Democratic Senator Benjamin Cardin from Maryland, Meghan’s father, the late Arizona Senator John McCain, introduced the Magnitsky Act.

 This law allows the U.S. and other countries to freeze the assets and withhold the visas of people who are violating human rights in Russia.